Skip to content

 What “Free” Does and Does Not Mean

 A free withdrawal avoids surrender charges within the allowed limit.
 It may also avoid MVA adjustments depending on contract design.
-However, taxes are separate.
-Non-qualified annuities generally follow LIFO (earnings first) taxation.
-Qualified annuities inside IRAs are fully taxable upon distribution.
-Coordination matters, particularly when distributions overlap with Social Security or other income.
+However, taxes are entirely separate.
+Non-qualified annuities generally follow LIFO — last in, first out — taxation, meaning earnings come out first and are taxed as ordinary income before any return of principal is received tax-free.
+Qualified annuities inside IRAs are fully taxable upon distribution because the original contributions were made pre-tax.
+Coordination matters particularly when distributions overlap with Social Security or other retirement income sources that may push you into higher tax brackets.
 For a broader retirement tax context, review how Social Security taxation works.

 Exceeding the free amount during the surrender period typically triggers surrender charges and possibly an MVA.
 If you want a deeper explanation of how surrender schedules and MVAs interact, see annuity surrender charges and market value adjustments.